-A tee, the most common pipe fitting, is used to combine (or divide) fluid flow.
+A Tee connector, the most common pipe fitting, is used to combine (or divide) fluid flow.
 It is available with female thread sockets, solvent-weld sockets or opposed solvent-weld sockets and a female-threaded side outlet.
 Tees can connect pipes of different diameters or change the direction of a pipe run.
 Available in a variety of materials, sizes and finishes, they are used to transport two-fluid mixtures.
 Tees may be equal or unequal in size, with equal tees the most common.

 Material: Carbon steel: ASTM A234 WPB, WPC, ASTM A420 WPL1, WPL3, WPL6 and WPHY-42/46/52/56/60/65/70 Stainless steel: ASTM A403 WP304/304L, WP316/316/L, WP321, WP347 and WPS31254